First Solar, SunPower look to cash in on China's solar boom

 Smaller rival SunPower said it will team up with its partners in China to manufacture and sell its concentrating solar-power systems in the Asian country.

-U.S.-based SunPower, which is majority owned by France’s Total SA (TOTF.PA), will invest $15 million and receive a 25 percent stake in the $60 million joint venture.
+U.S.-based SunPower, which is majority owned by France’s Total SA, will invest $15 million and receive a 25 percent stake in the $60 million joint venture.

 “China could potentially even be the biggest solar market, in terms of demand, the next year and the year beyond,” said Aaron Chew, analyst at Maxim Group.